joyelkhan/Audio-Only-for-YouTube---Elite-Suite/CONTRIBUTING.md

-# Contributing to Audio Only for YouTube™ - Elite Edition
+# Contributing to YouTube Audio Player - Background Play & Data Saver

 First off, thank you for considering contributing to this project! 🎉

-This document provides guidelines for contributing to the Audio Only for YouTube™ - Elite Edition extension.
+This document provides guidelines for contributing to the YouTube Audio Player - Background Play & Data Saver extension.

 ---